Gjirokastër: Landmarks

 Gjirokastër Fortress dominates the town and overlooks the strategically important route along the river valley.
 It is open to visitors and contains a military museum featuring captured artillery and memorabilia of the Communist resistance against German occupation, as well as a captured United States Air Force plane forced down by Anastas Ngjela, to commemorate the Communist regime's struggle against the imperialist powers.
 Additions were built during the 19th and 20th centuries by Ali Pasha of Ioannina and the government of King Zog I of Albania.
 Today it possesses five towers and houses a clock tower, a church, water fountains, horse stables, and many more amenities.
 The northern part of the castle was turned into a prison by Zog's government and housed political prisoners during the communist regime.

 Gjirokastër features an old Ottoman bazaar which was originally built in the 17th century; it was rebuilt in the 19th century after a fire.
 There are more than 500 homes preserved as "cultural monuments" in Gjirokastër today.
 The Gjirokastër Mosque, built in 1757, dominates the bazaar.

 When the town was first proposed for inclusion on the World Heritage list in 1988, International Council on Monuments and Sites experts were nonplussed by a number of modern constructions which detracted from the old town's appearance.
 The historic core of Gjirokastër was finally inscribed in 2005, 15 years after its original nomination.

 Sports

-Football (soccer) is popular in Gjirokastër: the city hosts Luftëtari Gjirokastër, a club founded in 1929.
+Football is popular in Gjirokastër: the city hosts Luftëtari Gjirokastër, a club founded in 1929.
 The club has competed in international tournaments and currently plays in the Albanian Superliga until 2006–2007 and again from 2016.
-The soccer matches are played in Gjirokastër Stadium, which can hold up to 8,400 spectators.
+Matches are played in Gjirokastër Stadium, which can hold up to 8,400 spectators.